thoughtspot/thoughtspot.github.io/_complex-search/period-searches.md

 The child date time attribute is on the X-axis and the parent in the legend.
-For example, if you search `revenue month yearly` the child, `monthly`, appears on the x-axis and the parent, `yearly`, in the legend.e
+For example, if you search `revenue month yearly` the child, `monthly`, appears on the x-axis and the parent, `yearly`, in the legend.